 - 5. Go to Account and Settings > Sales and turn on Track Inventory Quantity on Hand under the Products and Services section.
-Accept all dialog boxes. - 6.
+Accept all dialog boxes.
+Click Save.
+Click Done to save the settings. - 6.
 Go to Taxes in the Left Navigation Bar and turn on Use Automatic Sales Tax.
 You only collect tax for California customers.
 File sales taxes Monthly. - 7.
 Set up your Chart of Accounts.
-Add the categories shown in Table 2-4.
+Add the account categories shown in Table 2-4.
 You do not need to enter Descriptions.